 We expect to continue to grow our user and customer bases and explore new market opportunities.
 However, due to our limited operating history since 2016, our historical growth rate may not be indicative of our future performance.
 We cannot assure you that our growth rate will be the same as in the past.
 In addition, we may in the future introduce new services or significantly expand our existing services, including those that currently are of relatively small scale or with which we have little or no prior development or operating experience.
 If these new or enhanced services fail to engage users and customers, our business and operating results may suffer as a result.
 We cannot assure you that we will be able to recoup our investments in introducing these new services or enhancing existing smaller business lines, and we may experience significant loss and impairment of asset value due to such efforts.
 Furthermore, as a technology-based entertainment company, we frequently introduce innovative products and services to our users and advertising customers in order to capture new market opportunities.
 However, we cannot assure you that our products and services will be well received by our users and advertising customers.
-If our existing or new products and services are not well received by our users and customer base, which in turn may have a material and adverse effect on our business, financial condition and results of operations.
+If our existing or new products and services are not well received by our users and customers, we may suffer damages to our brand image and may not be able to maintain or expand our user and customer base, which in turn may have a material and adverse effect on our business, financial condition and results of operations.
 You should consider our prospects in light of the risks and uncertainties fast-growing companies with limited operating histories in a fast evolving industry.